List of people who have walked across the United States: Dale James Outhouse, Adele Kushner, Kevin James Shay

 These participants of A Walk of the People – A Pilgrimage for Life walked across the United States in 1984 as part of the action that called for global nuclear disarmament and better relations between the U.S. and the then Soviet Union.
 The march started at Point Conception, California, and went through Texas and the Deep South to New York City.
 Several others, including Andy Rector, walked significant portions across the U.S. and continued in Europe to Moscow, Russia, in 1985.

 Ed Fallon, Miriam Kashia, Mackenzie McDonald Wilkins, Jeffrey Czerwiec, Steve Martin

 These were the five participants in the Great March for Climate Action who completed every step of the 3,100 mile walk from Los Angeles, California, to Washington, D.C., between March 1 and November 1, 2014.
 Halfway through the March, Steve Martin left the main body of marchers to walk solo to New York, arriving there on September 21 as an emissary from the Great March for Climate Action to the People's Climate March.

 Mark Baumer

-Mark Baumer walked across the US during 81 days in 2010.
+Mark Baumer walked across the US in 81 days in 2010.
 While attempting a barefoot walk several years later, he was killed by an SUV in Florida.